rollkit/docs/tutorials/gm-world.md

 description: Build a sovereign rollup with Ignite CLI, Celestia and Rollkit locally and on a testnet
 ---

-# GM world rollup: Part one
+# GM world rollup: Part 1

 ## Building a rollup locally